SimonXIX/personal_server_docker/README.md

 2021-09-23: I dealt with it.
 Certbot now runs in Docker to renew the simonxix.com domain (cron-ed for once a day) while Sandstorm renews its own certificates and a script (extract_certs.sh) runs in the Sandstorm container to copy those certificates to Nginx SSL folder.
 In turn, another script (sandstorm_ssl_renew.sh) runs the extract_certs.sh script once a day.

+The wildcard certificates are still useful for any other subdomain I want to set up such testing.simonxix.com.